ScEpTIC Configuration¶

 The other keys of the dictionary allows us to set up the elements that the checkpoint mechanism saves and restores.

-specifies whether the checkpoint mechanism saves and restores the register file
+restore_register_filespecifies whether the checkpoint mechanism saves and restores the register file

 Then, we have two sub-dictionaries that specifies which elements need to be restored in the volatile and non-volatile memories: